English level: B1/B2

-A lot of English language students have a hard time distinguishing between the two different sounds in words like “may” /ei / and “my” /ai /.
+Many English language students have difficulty distinguishing between the two different sounds in words like “may”/ei / and “my”/ai /.

-They might get some help from the context, but what if both words would match, they would just give the sentence another meaning.
+They might get some help from the context, but they could give the sentence another meaning if both words match.

-This must be practised repeatedly and with a lot of patience both from teachers and students.
+Pronunciation sounds must be practised repeatedly and with patience from both teachers and students.

-The following activity is being used on the EBC Trinity College CertTESOL courses and in the teaching practice classes where our EBC trainees do their teaching practice classes with non-English speaking students.
+The following activity is being used on the EBC Trinity CertTESOL courses and in the teaching practice classes where our EBC trainees teach with non-English speaking students.

-The teacher gives the students a worksheet with the following sentences and the possible choices on:
+The teacher gives the students a worksheet with the following sentences and the possible choices:

 |She thinks she is going…||a) Today||b) To die|